Sustainability interventions in nursing wards

 How is this measured?

-Use the linen input tool** to calculate the total weight of the linen items and fill in the environmental impact calculator***.
+Use the linen input tool to calculate the total weight of the linen items and fill in the environmental impact calculator.
+These can be found in the MS Teams channel if your hospital participates in the Greening healthcare together program.

 Note: Other interventions may affect the results of this one.
 If the "Reducing linen use" intervention is implemented at the same time, it may strengthen the calculated environmental impact.
 Implement the "Reduce linen use" intervention at a different time to measure the effect accurately.